🚀 My Impact

 I led the highlighted sections of the Product Roadmap, focusing on the App Consolidation MVP and travel services.

-Although we had valuable data and insights from previous years regarding user goals, the project's consolidation nature prompted us to align these goals with the expected outcomes of integrating a new design system and visual language.
+Although we had valuable data and insights from previous years regarding user goals, the project's consolidation nature prompted us to align these goals with the expected outcomes of integrating a new design system and travel services with new visual language.

-Analysis: We inherited six projects, 3 Brands x 2 platforms.
-These 6 projects were linked to 3 Compass Design Systems (CDS).This led to time-consuming challenges for both design and tech teams.
-The process involved designing for six projects, creating components for three brands, and consistently uploading them to Zeplin with the same structure each time.
-This scenario was not viable from business, engineering, and design perspectives.
+• Analysis: We inherited six projects (3 brands × 2 platforms) linked to three Compass Design Systems (CDS), creating time-consuming challenges for design and tech teams.
+The lack of a scalable design system meant designing for six projects, building components for three brands, and repeatedly uploading them to Zeplin—an inefficient and unsustainable process for business, engineering, and design.

 A simplified depiction of the audit and future structural approach involved consolidating all components repeat it x3, one for each brand, into a single component per brand.
 The strategy included swapping colour variables and text styles for a more streamlined approach.